mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 ## I still love it

 When people find out that I've run at a financial loss for the past two years, they worry that I regret leaving my cushy Google job.
-It's common for founders to experience burnout after a year or two, but I've been fortunate to never feel that way.
-I chalk this up to my healthy sense of self-doubt at the start of this project &mdash; I assume I'd fail for awhile before finding success.
+It's common for founders to experience burnout after a year or two, but I've been fortunate never to feel that way.
+I chalk this up to my healthy sense of self-doubt at the start of this project &mdash; I assume I'd fail awhile before finding success.
 It's also easy to avoid financial stress when you're in no danger of running out of money.

 Every day, I come downstairs and enjoy a leisurely breakfast with my girlfriend.
-We live at the end of a dead end street, so when she leaves for work, my house is perfectly quiet.
+We live at the end of a dead-end street, so when she leaves for work, my house is perfectly quiet.
 After writing for 60-90 minutes, I map out the rest of my day.
 I don't work after dinner or on the weekends.
 If I feel sleepy at 3pm, I take a nap and never worry about what my manager thinks.

 Before quitting, the part of the lifestyle I fantasized about most was the simple independence of it.
 It is indeed as satisfying as I dreamed.
 I love having full autonomy over my day and the freedom to completely change the direction of my businesses or start over when it feels right.